mxagar/data_structures_algorithms_udemy/Python_DSAlgo_Guide.md

         self.f = f
         self.memo = {}
     def __call__(self, *args):
+        # Memoization consists in checking if we have computed the value
+        # already; if so, we return it, if not, we compute it with
+        # recursion as store it!
         if not args in self.memo:
             self.memo[args] = self.f(*args)
         return self.memo[args]

+factorial_2 = Memoize(factorial)

 # 2.19 ms
 %%timeit